CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ## Items Module

-The items module provides a function for each possible item in Minecraft
+The `items` module exports a factory function for each item material in Minecraft that returns an `ItemStack`.
+The functions take one argument, `numItems`, that determines how many of the given item will be in the returned ItemStack. `numItems` has a default value of `1`.

 See https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html for a list of possible items